Trade/other name(s): Astramorph PF, Avinza, Duramorph, Infumorph, Kadian, Morphine Sulfate Sustained Release, MS Contin, MSIR, Oramorph SR, Roxanol.

 Your dose of morphine will depend on how much is needed to control your pain.
 Your doctor may start you on a lower dose and slowly increase it over a few days or weeks.
 Take this drug exactly as directed by your doctor.
 If you do not understand the instructions, ask your doctor or nurse to explain them to you.

-Keep the medicine in a tightly closed container away from heat and moisture and out of the reach of children, pets, or others.
+Keep the medicine in a tightly closed container away from heat and moisture and safely away from children, pets, or other people.
 Medicine that will not be used should be flushed down the toilet as soon as possible.

 This medicine can cause drowsiness and lightheadedness.
 Do not drive, operate machinery, or perform other activities that require alertness until you know how you react to this medicine.
-If these symptoms last longer than 3 to 5 days, talk to your doctor.
+If these symptoms last longer than a few days, talk to your doctor.

 Morphine can make you feel dizzy or faint, and increase your risk of falling.
 Be careful getting up, changing position, or walking.
 Start slowly and hold onto something or someone to keep you steady.
 If you feel lightheaded or dizzy, it may help to lie down.
 It is best to have a responsible adult with you for the first few days after starting the morphine and after any increase in dose, until you know how you will respond to it.

-Since morphine affects the central nervous system, do not take other drugs or substances that slow down the brain or nervous system such as alcohol, sedatives, muscle relaxers, and sleeping pills unless your doctor tells you to do so.
+Since morphine affects the central nervous system, do not take other drugs or substances that slow down the brain or nervous system such as alcohol, sedatives, muscle relaxers, and sleeping pills unless your doctor tells you to do so (see “Interactions with other drugs”).

 Call your doctor right away if you have trouble breathing, get short of breath, get confused, feel very drowsy, or start seeing or hearing things that aren’t there.
 These may be signs your dose is too high, or you could have gotten an accidental overdose of the medicine.

 Constipation is a very common side effect of taking opioid pain medicines.
-While you're taking methadone, you should take medicines such as stool softeners, bulk-forming agents, and/or laxatives as needed to have regular (daily) bowel movements.
+While you’re taking methadone, your doctor may advise you to take medicines such as stool softeners, bulk-forming agents, and/or laxatives as needed to have regular (daily) bowel movements.
 Talk to your nurse or doctor about this when you first start morphine.
 Drink plenty of fluids throughout the day, and try to eat foods high in fiber such as whole grains, bran, fruits, and vegetables.
 Call your doctor or nurse right away if you have not moved your bowels in 2 days.

-If you have chronic (long term) cancer pain, take your pain medicines on a regular schedule to keep it from worsening.
+If you have chronic (long-term) cancer pain, talk to your doctor about taking your pain medicines on a regular schedule to keep it from worsening.
 If you wait until the pain is bad, it takes more medicine to get it under control.
-If pain comes back between doses, talk to your cancer team about changing your medicine or adding an extra one for "breakthrough" pain.
+If pain comes back between doses, talk to your cancer team about changing your medicine or adding an extra one for “breakthrough” pain.

-Acetaminophen or aspirin may be taken along with morphine to increase the pain relief action.
+Acetaminophen or aspirin are often taken along with morphine to increase the pain relief action.
 It is important to know if any of your other medicines contain either of these drugs.
-They are in many remedies and it is easy to accidentally get too much of them.
+They are in many remedies, and it is easy to accidentally get too much of them.
 Check with your doctor, nurse, or pharmacist to find out which of these drugs are included in your daily medicines.

 This drug is a controlled substance, and may be habit forming.
-Do not allow others to take your medicine.
-A person who has taken morphine for some time often needs large doses for pain relief, while the same amount could quickly kill someone else.
+Keep your medicine in a safe place, away from other people, and do not let anyone else take your medicine.
+A person who has taken opioid medicines such as morphine for a long time often needs large doses for pain relief, while the same amount could quickly kill someone else.

-If you think you or someone else may have taken an overdose of morphine, get emergency help right away.
-Symptoms of morphine overdose may include extreme drowsiness, slow heart beat, slow or irregular breathing, cold clammy skin, or coma.
-Morphine overdose may cause the heart or breathing to stop.
-With time-released medicine it can take up to a day for all the medicine to absorb, and the person may need to be observed for some time after treatment.
+If you think you or someone else may have taken an overdose of morphine, or if someone else has taken even one dose of time-release morphine, get emergency help right away.
+Symptoms of morphine overdose may include extreme drowsiness, slow heartbeat, slow or irregular breathing, cold clammy skin, or coma.
+Morphine overdose can cause the heart or breathing to stop.
+With time-released medicine it can take up to a day for all the medicine to be absorbed, and the person may need to be observed for some time after treatment.

 Possible side effects